-Here’s how to successfully go keto, shed weight, and not worry about early mortality: replace your carbs with more plant-based fat and protein.
+Here’s how to successfully go keto, shed weight, and minimize concerns about early mortality: Replace your carbs with more plant-based fat and protein.
 Instead of lamb, beef, chicken, and pork, favor protein and fat from vegetables and nuts, including nut butter.

-Here’s how to successfully go keto, shed weight, and not worry about early mortality: replace your carbs with more plant-based fat and protein.
+Here’s how to successfully go keto, shed weight, and minimize concerns about early mortality: replace your carbs with more plant-based fat and protein.